-Mount Sinai Chelsea is fully wheelchair accessible and extremely easy to navigate.
+The Blavatnik Family – Chelsea Medical Center at Mount Sinai is fully wheelchair accessible and extremely easy to navigate.
 There are no stairs or elevators inside our facility; every office, exam room, and treatment area is conveniently located on the single main floor.

 Once you are in the lobby, our reception desk staff will greet you and ask you the purpose of your visit.
 Since you are coming for an appointment—a consultation with one of our cancer specialists, an outpatient surgical procedure, an infusion or radiation oncology session, or a follow-up mammogram—we will direct you to the Registration Office, immediately or after a brief pause in our relaxing waiting area.

 Each time you visit, our helpful and friendly registration staff will collect any paperwork you may have and confirm your insurance coverage.
 They will then send you to the appropriate comfortable waiting area where you can check in for your appointment.

 It is always good to arrive at least 15 to 30 minutes before your appointment time so that you can move smoothly through the registration and check-in process, and be on time for your appointment.

 You can save time by completing your registration forms in advance and bringing them with you to your first appointment.
 Simply give them to the registrar, who will review the forms.